JimMoyle/YetAnotherWriteLog/README.md

         .SYNOPSIS

-        Single function to enable logging to a file .DESCRIPTION
+        Single function to enable logging to a file.
+        .DESCRIPTION

         The Log file can be output to any directory.
 A single log entry looks like this: